stevenkword/WP-Present/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Create beautiful slide presentations with the the power of WordPress and the elegance of reveal.js
+Create interactive slide presentations, the WordPress way.
+Combine the the power of WordPress with the elegance of reveal.js.

-Demo comming soon to http://wppresent.org

-A big shout out to Hakim El Hattab of reveal.js, http://hakim.se
+Presentation layer powered reveal.js by Hakim El Hattab (http://hakim.se).

+Demo coming soon to http://wppresent.org.
+Currently works best with Chrome & Safari

+If you'd like to contribute to the plugin you can find it on GitHub: https://github.com/stevenkword/WP-Present

 == Installation ==
 1. Upload "/wp-present" to the "/wp-content/plugins/" directory.